Welcome

 2.3.
 Datasets

-DataSets are the source of your data.
-The data can come from different sources, including CSV, SQL, Prometheus, Kafka Metrics and JSON.
-For the full client application only JSON is supported, but CSV on client is on the roadmap.
 More than loading from a source of data, dashbuilder datasets can be cached and later be spliced, filtered, ordered and grouped for a specific visualization.

 2.4.
 Components